-We start our presentation with the traditional study of cosmological linear peculiar velocities, which employs Newtonian gravity and proceeds along the lines of~\cite{P1,P2} and~\cite{Netal} in section \S~\ref{sNTPVs}.
-We provide the covariant analogue of the Newtonian analysis in \S~\ref{sssNT}, in order to familiarise the reader with the covariant formalism and connect the standard Newtonian treatment of \S~\ref{sNTPVs} with the fully relativistic approach of \S~\ref{sssRT}.
-There, we also discuss the physical reasons the Newtonian/quasi-Newtonian studies of linear peculiar velocities arrive at considerably weaker results, compared to those of the relativistic treatment.
-In so doing, we highlight the key role played by the 4-acceleration, keeping in mind that it is the driving force of the linear peculiar-velocity field (see \S~\ref{sssR4-A}).
-We also outline a way of bridging the aforementioned differences between the Newtonian and the relativistic studies, by (selectively) including extra contributions to the Newtonian gravitational potential (see~\S~\ref{sEGP}).
-Finally, we close with the discussion of our results and of their role in the quest for an answer to the bulk-flow puzzle.
+We start this work with the traditional study of cosmological linear peculiar velocities, which employs Newtonian gravity and proceeds along the lines of~\cite{P1,P2} and~\cite{Netal} in Sect.~\ref{sNTPVs}.
+We provide the covariant analogue of the Newtonian analysis in Sect.~\ref{sssNT} to familiarise the reader with the covariant formalism and connect the standard Newtonian analysis of Sect.~\ref{sNTPVs} with the relativistic approach of Sect.~\ref{sssRT}.
+In the latter section, we also discuss the physical reasons the Newtonian and quasi-Newtonian studies of linear peculiar velocities arrive at considerably weaker results compared to those of the relativistic treatment.
+In so doing, we highlight the key role played by the four-acceleration, keeping in mind that it is the driving force of the linear peculiar-velocity field (see Sect.~\ref{sssR4-A}).
+We also outline a way of bridging the aforementioned differences between the Newtonian and the relativistic studies by (selectively) including extra contributions to the Newtonian gravitational potential (see~Sect.~\ref{sEGP}).
+Finally, we close with a discussion of our results and of their role in the quest for an answer to the bulk-flow puzzle.